Monday, August 23, 2021

 White Bird builds on the story told in Palacio's first novel, Wonder and in the short stories from Auggie and Me.
 In this new story, told in graphic novel format, Julian Albans reaches out to his Grandmere Sara, to learn about what happened to her during World War II, as part of a school assignment.
 Her life story offers some important lessons for his own journey.

 Julian was the class bully and treated Auggie terribly.
 Now he's ashamed of how he acted.
 However, Grandmere reminds Julian that it is what we do after we have learned from our mistakes that is the most important thing.
 Our mistakes do not define us.
 Julian's Grandmere wasn't harsh with her grandson because she recognized that youth often make mistakes and don't always understand the significance of events and actions when they are young.
-For example, in her story, Sara is more concerned about her beautiful red shoes.
-As a result, she disobeys her father and doesn't wear her winter boots to school.
-Then again she disobeys the adults at her school and runs off to hide instead of following the maquisard into the woods.
-When she witnesses the murder of the maquisard in the schoolyard, suddenly Sara's red shoes seem very unimportant.
+In her own life, Sara had a similar experience: she didn't stand up for a boy in her class who was ridiculed for having a disability.
+Instead, she was concerned about being popular and fashionable.
+Her experiences during the war, matured her and made her realize the wrong she had willingly participated in.

-One lesson Grandmere has for Julian is to encourage him to be someone who has a light inside him, rather than a person attracted to the darkness.
+Grandmere encourages Julian to be someone who has a light inside him, rather than a person attracted to the darkness.
 Grandmere tells Julian how she questioned her father about why the Nazis hate Jews.
-Her father explains that he believes "...that all people have a light that shines inside of them.
+Her father explained that he believes "...that all people have a light that shines inside of them.
 This light allows us to see into other people's hearts, to see the beauty there.
 The love.
 The sadness.
 The humanity.
 Some people though have lost this light.
 They have darkness inside them, so that is all they see in others: darkness.
 No beauty.
 No love.
 Why do they hate us?
 Because they cannot see our light.
 Nor can they extinguish it.
 As long as we shire our light, we win.
 That is why they hate us.
 Because they will never take our light from us."

-At the end of her story, Julian tries to understand how the Holocaust could have happened.
-His grandmere tells him, "Evil is only stopped when good people finally come together to put an end to it.
+She explains this at the end of her story, when Julian is attempting to understand how the Holocaust could have happened.
+His Grandmere tells him, "Evil is only stopped when good people finally come together to put an end to it.
 There must be the will."
 She encourages Julian to act, "If you see injustice, you will fight it.
 You will speak out."
-At the end of her story, Grandmere tells Julian, "...It always takes courage to be kind."
-Kindness can become a light and offer hope.
+He promises Grandmere that he will be a light.
+Grandmere tells Julian, "...It always takes courage to be kind.
+But in those days when such kindness could cost you everything -- your freedom, your life-- kindness becomes a miracle.
+It becomes that light in the darkness that Papa talked about, the very essence of our humanity.
+It is hope. "

 Palacio, in her Glossary writes that White Bird "... was not based on any one person's story, but was influenced by the many inspiring stories I've read over the years about children who went into hiding during the Holocaust and the ordinary citizens who helped them."
 Stories like White Bird are important not only because they help others learn about and from the Holocaust, but to also because they inspire readers to work towards creating a world free of discrimination and prejudice.